Key Takeaways

 Encourage eye contact and active listening by using role-playing scenarios or storytelling.
 This type of engagement improves attention and allows children to practice responding appropriately in various social contexts.
 Furthermore, teaching empathy and understanding emotions can be achieved through discussing and reflecting on different social situations.
 This reflection helps children with sensory processing disorders to better interpret and respond to others’ feelings.

-To support children in navigating social interactions and understanding social cues, utilize social stories and visual supports.
+Utilize social stories and visual supports to help children navigate social interactions and understand social cues.
 These tools are particularly beneficial, providing clear and structured examples of social behavior.
-By empowering children with these strategies, you’re helping them become Sensory Smart Children—capable of navigating the social world with confidence and ease.
+By empowering children with these strategies, you’re helping them become Sensory-Savvy children, capable of navigating the social world with confidence and ease.

 Creating a Sensory Space